jsa-aerial/DMM/design-notes/Late-2017/following-audio-synthesis.md

 https://en.wikipedia.org/wiki/Oscilloscope

-What we would like to do is to extend this style with using the flows of vectors, matrices, and arbitrary V-values (which is rather difficult to do efficiently in analog hardware).
+What we would like to do is to extend this style using the flows of vectors, matrices, and arbitrary V-values (which is rather difficult to do efficiently in analog hardware).